oaeproject/Hilary/README.md

 ```
 cd your-sakai-repo-dir
-node app.js
+node app.js | node_modules/.bin/bunyan
 ```

+You can install bunyan as a global depency with `npm install -g bunyan` so you can start the app with 'node app | bunyan'.
 And that's it, the server should now be up and running!
-You can optionally install bunyan for pretty-printed logs.

 You can access the admin page at http://localhost:2000/admin.html and login with `administrator - administrator`